LumiSpy/lumispy/doc/source/user_guide/metadata_structure.rst

     Wavelength that the grating blaze is optimized for in nm.

-Filters
+Filter
 -------

 Information about additional filters entered into the lightpath.

-Filter1
-^^^^^^^

-Multiple filters are numbered sequentially.
+In case multiple filters are used, they should be numbered `Filter_1`, etc.

 filter_type
     type: string